Cyb3rC3lt/Cyb3rC3lt.github.io/_posts/2022-12-09-rdpkerberos.md

 categories: Blog
 ---

-If you are like me and prefer to use Kerberos moving around environments, there was for me at least always a slight hurdle when wanting to RDP to various machines.
+If you are like me and prefer to use Kerberos moving around environments, there was for me at least, always a slight hurdle when wanting to RDP to various machines.
 I could get 'Pass The Hash' working using xfreerdp but using Kerberos was something I wasn't able to get right.

 Even with an admin hash for a machine I would sometimes come across this alert preventing me from accessing it via PTH too.